MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download-tools.md

 # Download Debugging Tools for Windows

-The Windows Debugger (WinDbg) can be used to debug kernel-mode and user-mode code, to analyze crash dumps, and to examine the CPU registers while the system executes code.
+The Windows Debugger (WinDbg) can be used to debug kernel-mode and user-mode code, to analyze crash dumps, and to examine the CPU registers while the code executes.

 ## ![Small windbg preview logo](images/windbgx-preview-logo.png) Download WinDbg Preview